 \section{Abstract}

 The \ac{BD-RIS} is a recent architecture in which scattering elements are interconnected to enhance the degrees of freedom for wave control, yielding performance gains over traditional single-connected RISs.
-For BD-RIS, channel estimation -- well-studied for conventional RIS -- becomes more challenging due to the complex connections and a larger number of coefficients.
-Prior works rely on pilot-assisted estimation followed by data decoding.
-This paper introduces a semi-blind tensor-based approach for joint channel and symbol estimation that eliminates the need for training sequences by leveraging data symbols directly.
-A practical scenario with time-varying user terminal–RIS channels under mobility is considered.
-By reformulating the received signal from a tensor decomposition perspective, we develop two semi-blind receivers: a two-stage method transforming the fourth-order PARATUCK model into a third-order PARAFAC model, and a single-stage iterative process based on fourth-order TUCKER decomposition.
+For BD-RIS, channel estimation, which is well studied for conventional RIS, becomes more challenging due to complex connections and a larger number of coefficients.
+Prior works have relied on pilot-assisted estimation followed by data decoding.
+This paper introduces a semi-blind tensor-based approach to joint channel and symbol estimation that reduces the need for dedicated training sequences by directly leveraging data symbols.
+We consider a practical scenario with time-varying user terminal--RIS channels under mobility.
+By reformulating the received signal from a tensor-decomposition perspective, we develop two semi-blind receivers: a two-stage method that transforms the fourth-order PARATUCK model into a third-order PARAFAC model, and a single-stage iterative process based on the fourth-order TUCKER decomposition.
 Identifiability conditions for reliable joint recovery are derived, and numerical results demonstrate the performance advantages and trade-offs of the proposed schemes over existing solutions.

-\section{Introduction}
+\section{INTRODUCTION}

 \IEEEPARstart{R}{econfigurable} surfaces are a promising technology for future wireless communication systems \cite{RIS_6G_2021,RIS_Application,RIS_Opotunit}.
-Primary attention has been given to the passive \acf{RIS} architecture, equipped solely with reflection capabilities.
-Recently, new architectures have been intensively studied to address the limitations of the traditional \ac{RIS} and to enhance system performance.
-Examples are hybrid \ac{RIS} architectures \cite{Hibrid_Alexandropoulos_2023_MAG,Hibrid_Alexandropoulos_2023_TCOM,Amarilton_2024_ISWCS} that mitigate the double fading effect and the \ac{STAR-RIS} architecture \cite{STAR_2023_JSTSP,STAR_2023_TCOM,STAR_RIS_360_mag}, which supports reflection and transmission capabilities.
+Most prior attention has been devoted to the passive \acf{RIS} architecture, which is equipped solely with reflection capabilities.
+Recently, new architectures have been intensively studied to address the limitations of traditional \ac{RIS} and improve system performance.
+Examples include hybrid \ac{RIS} architectures \cite{Hibrid_Alexandropoulos_2023_MAG,Hibrid_Alexandropoulos_2023_TCOM,Amarilton_2024_ISWCS} that mitigate the double fading effect and the \ac{STAR-RIS} architecture \cite{STAR_2023_JSTSP,STAR_2023_TCOM,STAR_RIS_360_mag}, which supports reflection and transmission capabilities.